Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "I could have, if she had asked," Francis said.
 "But she wouldn't have.
 She was too stubborn for that.
 You know the amount of times we offered to help her only for her to refuse.
 I couldn't have forced her to accept something she didn't want."

-"Well, it's her loss," Ricard said.
+"Well, it's her loss."

+"And now it's my loss. *Our* loss," Francis said.
+He stood up, slowly pacing the room.

 --